Jason Spezza: Ottawa Senators (2002–2014)

 On September 14, 2013, Spezza was named the eighth captain in Senators' franchise history, replacing long-time teammate Daniel Alfredsson, who joined the Detroit Red Wings as a free agent on July 5, 2013.

 After the conclusion of his first season as the Senators captain in 2013–14, it was revealed by Senators general manager Bryan Murray that Spezza had requested a trade from the Senators.
 At the 2014 NHL Entry Draft, a potential trade to the Nashville Predators was negotiated by Murray but rejected by Spezza as the Predators were one of the teams listed in his limited contractual no-trade clause.

 Dallas Stars (2014–2019)

 On July 1, 2014, Spezza was traded to the Dallas Stars (along with Ludwig Karlsson) in exchange for Alex Chiasson, Alex Guptill, Nick Paul and a second-round pick in the 2015 NHL Entry Draft.
 On November 21, Spezza signed a four-year contract with Dallas (effective from the 2015–16 season through to the 2018–19 season) worth an annual average value of $7.5 million.
-He recorded 17 goals and 45 assists in 82 games in his first season with the Stars, as they missed the 2015 playoffs.
-His offensive production improved the following season, scoring 33 goals in 75 games as the Stars qualified for the 2016 playoffs as the top seed in the Western Conference.
+He recorded 17 goals, 45 assists and 62 points in all 82 games in his first season with the Stars, as they missed the 2015 playoffs by seven points.

+His offensive production improved the following season, scoring 33 goals, 30 assist and 63 points in 75 games as the Stars qualified for the 2016 playoffs as the top seed in the Western Conference.
+Spezza and the Stars would defeat the Minnesota Wild in six games in round 1 and then lose to the St. Louis Blues in seven games in the second round.

+Spezza recorded 15 goals, 35 assists and 50 points in 68 games during the 2016–17 season as the Stats as a team would struggle with injuries to players across the roster and miss the playoffs by 15 points.

+In 2017–18, Speeza played 78 games with eight goals and 18 assists and the Stars improved drastically as a team, missing the playoffs by just three points.

 On October 30, 2018, in a 4–1 win over the Montreal Canadiens, Spezza played in his 1,000th career NHL game.
+He finished the 2018–19 season with eight goals, 18 assists and 27 points in 76 games and the Stars got back into a playoff spot for the first time in three years.
+In the 2019 playoffs he played 11 games with three goals and two assists for five points with Spezza upsetting the Nashville Predators in the first round in six games before getting defeated by the St. Louis Blues in the second round in seven games like 2016.